Why Video Marketing Works for Hawke’s Bay Businesses

 • Fewer repetitive questions

-Video becomes a support tool, not a replacement for real interaction.
+Instead of starting from scratch, conversations start further down the track.
+Video becomes a support tool — not a substitute — for real interaction.

 Strategy Matters More Than Volume

-One of the biggest misconceptions is that success comes from posting more.
-The data — and real-world results — suggest otherwise.
+One of the biggest misconceptions in video marketing is that success comes from posting more.
+The reality — supported by both data and real-world results — is the opposite.

 The Takeaway